 Step 2: Check the train schedule

-Did you know that Metro-North runs extra trains on the Hudson Line on select weekends from October 7th through November 5th for the autumn-loving crowd?
-Get more details here, and here's a pro-tip once you've boarded: sit on the left side of the car heading north, by the window, for the most picturesque views.
+Did you know that Metro-North runs extra trains on the Hudson Line on select fall weekends for the autumn-loving crowd?
+Here's a pro-tip once you've boarded: sit on the left side of the car heading north, by the window, for the most picturesque views.

 Step 3: Choose your own adventure